Skip to content

 Important Notes

-• Parallel mode inputs: 'batch_requests' must be a JSON array.
-Each item supports 'url' and 'params' (JSON object string).
+• Parallel mode input: batch_requests must be a JSON array.
+Each item supports 'url' and optional 'params' (as a JSON object string).
+If using a preset (not 'custom'), the preset URL is applied to all items and item 'url' values are ignored.

 Troubleshooting